 Reports have suggested that creatine can exasperate this issue.
 However, as creatine can increase water retention, lower body temperature and reduce your exercise heart rate it is unlikely to be the cause.

 Although it is found naturally in animal products, it would be expensive and impractical to extract enough for supplement purposes.

 Most supplements that are available today have been synthetically produced by reacting two chemicals together, sarcosine and cyanamide, in a glass lined instrument called a reactor.

 There are 4 stages that take place in the production, they include the initial reaction phase, the cleaning phase before it is then dried and milled into the finished product.

 There are many different brands available and many different types.
 Each different type is said to have its own benefits.

 This is the most popular form and is the one that is most used for studies and research.
 It contains 88% pure creatine per molecule.

 This is essentially the same product as creatine monohydrate, with the molecules divided up so that they are much smaller and therefore much easier to digest.

 This has already bonded with a phosphate, though it only provides you with 62.3% creatine per molecule.

-It has been bonded with other molecules to increase absorption rates and has the benefit of causing fewer stomach upsets in people who are susceptible.
+It has been bonded with other molecules to increase absorption rates.
+This has the benefit of causing fewer stomach upsets in people who are susceptible.
 It is also a much more expensive form of creatine.